 - You can tweak the quantity of each ingredient as per your taste and preference.

 - Along with keema, you can use vegetables like green peas/ potatoes/ Ridge gourd based on your diet and preference.

-- You can replace garam masala powder with any other mutton curry masala of your choice.
+- You can replace garam masala powder with any other store-bought/ homemade mutton curry masala.

-- Tastes best if eaten right after its cooked.
+- Mutton keema fry tastes best if eaten right after cooking.

-- This dish can also be stored in refrigerator for a day.
+- Mutton keema fry could be stored in the refrigerator for a day.
 Sprinkle some water and fry it until warm before eating.